-We take submissions for the exhibit until August 16 for display the following Labor Day weekend.
-If you wish to feature one of your costumes in this years exhibit, we ask that you complete the application below, answering all applicable questions so that we may give your work the proper attention that it deserves.
+We take submissions for the Costuming Exhibit until August 6 for display the following Labor Day weekend.
+If you wish to feature one of your costumes in this year’s exhibit, we ask that you complete the application below, answering all applicable questions so that we may give your work the proper attention that it deserves.

 Commonly Asked Questions about the Exhibit

-A: While we can't guarantee absolute safety, As safe as possible.
-We can't guarantee absolute safety, but this exhibit has been around since 2010 and we have not had a single incident.
+A: While we can't guarantee absolute safety - as safe as possible.
+This exhibit has been around since 2010 and we have not had a single incident.
 The room is staffed when open and locked when not in use.
 Most exhibits will be connected to a motion alarm and/or cable locked.

 A: Collaborations are very welcome.
-Please make sure to give credit for their work to all involved in the making of the costume.
+Please make sure to give credit to all involved in the making of the costume in your Exhibit application.

-A: No. We want folks attending one day and time to see the same exhibit that folks would see at a different day and time.
+A: No. We want folks attending later in the weekend to see the same exhibit that folks would see near the beginning.
 Costumes need to be on display for the entire show.
 If you want to wear your costume this year, please consider applying for the exhibit with that costume next year.

 A: We, and our audiences, prefer completed head-to-toe looks.
 However, we do make exceptions for exemplary partial pieces.
 Registrants of partial pieces will be addressed by the exhibit coordinator on a case-by-case basis.

 Many thanks go out to our featured costumers.
-By allowing us to display their costuming art, Costuming Track is positioned to provide an experience that is unique within Dragon Con and beyond.
+By allowing us to display their costuming art, Costuming Track is positioned to provide a fandom experience that is unique within Dragon Con and beyond.